 Although you can force an omnidirectional microphone to pop, it is more resistant to popping than a unidirectional microphone.

-7: Break the wind flow with a finger or pencil
+7: Break up the wind flow with a finger or pencil

 Yes, I know this one sounds weird.